ifreaker/like-dislike-counter-for-posts-pages-and-comments/readme.txt

 * Read more instructions about how to use here http://www.wpfruits.com/downloads/wp-plugins/wp-like-dislike-counter-plugin/

+= Pro Features =
+* Great Interface.
+* Ajax feature to update the data without reloading.
+* Visitors do not have to register or log in to use the Like Button.
+* Like-Dislike on Page, Post, Archive Pages and Comments.
+* Like Dislike count for Page, Post, Archive Pages and Comments.
+* Compatible with WP version 3.0 & above.
+* Easy Backend.
+* Clean Design.
+* Compatible with Multisite.
+* Added automatically (no Code required).
+* Template code ready.
+* Custom Like-Dislike Texts.
+* No Back Link needed.
+* Widget to show 'Most Liked' & generate more traffic.(Pro Version)
+* 10 pre-designed Templates.(Pro Version)
+* Freedom to Upload Custom Icon Set.(Pro Version)
+* Different Appearance Settings for Comments & Pages.(Pro Version)
+* 24 x 7 Premium Support.(Pro Version)
+* Shortcode to show like dislike buttons within content.(Pro Version)
+* Enable/Disable for Post Page, Archive Pages(Tags,Authors,Category,Date etc.) and Comments.(Pro Version)
+* Display different iconts for Post/Page and Comments.(Pro Version)

+**PRO Plugin URL: <a href="http://www.sketchthemes.com/plugins/like-dislike-counter-pro-wordpress-plugin/ " target="_blank">Like Dislike Pro Plugin Url</a>**
+**PRO Plugin Demo URL: <a href="http://plugins.wpfruits.com/like-dislike/ " target="_blank">Like Dislike Pro DEmo</a>**

 == Features ==
 * Great Interface.
 * Ajax feature to update the data without reloading.